marijnh/Eloquent-JavaScript/11_async.md

 {{index "counter variable"}}

-The latter can be done with a counter, which is initialized to the length of the input array and from which we subtract 1 every time a promise succeeds.
+The latter can be done with a counter which is initialized to the length of the input array and from which we subtract 1 every time a promise succeeds.
 When it reaches 0, we are done.
 Make sure you take the situation where the input array is empty (and thus no promise will